gek64/qbtsh/README.md

 [中文说明](https://github.com/gek64/qbtsh/blob/main/README_chs.md)

 - Make `qBittorrent-nox` easier to install, uninstall and reload on `Linux` kernel system.
-- Using an application installation framework [gek_app](https://github.com/gek64/gek/tree/main/gek_app) written by myself, when writing this application, according to the idea of separating system files from third-party software files, the application is installed in `/usr/local/bin/qbittorrent-nox`, and the application data is stored in `/usr/local/etc/qBittorrent/` to avoid problems caused by future system changes.
+- The application is installed in `/usr/local/bin/qbittorrent-nox`, and the application data is stored in `/usr/local/etc/qBittorrent/` to avoid problems caused by future system changes.
 - Statically compiled `qBittorrent-nox` using [userdocs/qbittorrent-nox-static](https://github.com/userdocs/qbittorrent-nox-static/releases)